rmsmportier/CMSCI120Base/chapter2.md

 test_function("print", index=1,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the variable in print statement.")
+            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the variable in print function.")

 success_msg("Good job!
 This was a semantic error because we missed entering 13.")